Are you looking for the best marijuana dispensary near you? This guide will help you get started finding the right dispensary.

-Under most contemporary cannabis regulations, marijuana dispensaries must obtain a license from either the state or local governments in order to operate.
+Under most contemporary cannabis regulations, marijuana dispensaries must obtain a license from either the state or local government in order to operate.
 There are usually large fees, tight restrictions, and government inspections tied to becoming a licensed shop.
 All this helps ensure that marijuana consumers are given the opportunity to safely access cannabis products.

 However, the booming cannabis industry is a chance for unlicensed shops to pop into existence, make as much money as possible, then close up or get shut down.
 These unlicensed shops often don’t pay taxes, don’t follow regulations on security and testing, and don’t perform background checks on their employees, making for a potentially unsafe situation.